malte/me-portfoliov2/src/about.md

 Besides logo design and corporate design my services include webdesign and development (mostly custom wordpress), illustration and storyboarding for commercials and feature films.
 I am also freelancing for various agencies like [anschlaege.de](https://www.anschlaege.de) in Berlin or [HOAX](https://hoax-amsterda.com) in Amsterdam.

 With a new assignment, I focus on understanding the clients needs and the atmosphere they want to establish with their communication.
-Then i set to solve the problem with a clear solution.
+Then i set to solve the problem to a clear solution.
 Where needed i sprinkle humor and/or poetry.

 ---